braydenanderson2014/C-Arduino-Libraries/lib/Timer/README.md

 * Fixed the remainingTime function.
 [WARNING]: This function behaves differently then you might expect.
 It will auto adjust the unit of measurement being used without letting you know.
 This is a feature and not a bug.
 * Moved RTC functionality into conditional.
 You need to define the ```cpp #define useRTCModule``` in order to use the rtc functions.
 [WARNING]: RTC FUNCTIONALITY IS NOT TESTED AND MAY NOT WORK AS INTENDED.
 * [WARNING]: The pause and resume functionality have not been tested.
+### Version 1.0.6:
+* Adjusted serial statements to now say the timers name instead of the timer class name.
+* Fixed Documentation.

 Here's an example of how to use the `Timer` class: